 - Their view about any potential return to working from the office or resuming business travel

 - Suggestions for how to make the workplace feel safe

 - Personal preference for office working, hybrid working or working from home

-In order to underline the open and genuine nature of seeking their team’s views and to give staff the opportunity to talk freely, they asked HR Advise Me, part of the Loch Associates Group, to help.
+In order to underline the open and genuine nature of seeking their team’s views and to give staff the opportunity to talk freely, they asked Loch HR, part of the Loch Associates Group, to help.

 What we Did:

-The HR Advise Me team developed a structure for the survey based on targeted open questions that would give staff the best opportunity to share full and frank views.
+The Loch HR team developed a structure for the survey based on targeted open questions that would give staff the best opportunity to share full and frank views.